 Using Bill’s initial design drawings, Electric Time Company created a clock to accommodate solar noon indicator equipment.
 A large polished tube is connected from the back of the clock dial to the roof of the building.
 On the end of the tube at the roof are shutters that open to accept light from the sun when it is at its highest point of the day – solar noon.
 The sun on the face of the clock dial illuminates brightly at solar noon.

 Bill Nye’s interest in solar noon and timekeeping stems from his father’s and mother’s love of science and sundials.
-To see more on this topic and pictures of the clock installation see; Telling Time.
+To see more on this topic, click here.

 Bill Nye at Electric Time Company Factory in Medfield, Massachusetts